CogentRoleplayCommunity/FogentRoleplay/Magic/Magic.md

 Cantrips are uses of Magic that use an insignificant amount of Resource.
 In general, Cantrips should be small and happen close to the user.
 Igniting your fingertips to light a cigar, or creating a gentle breeze are all examples of Cantrips.
 Cantrips attacks are considered the weakest form of offense, only used in dire situations or for utility.

-- Unaffected by Magic assists (as no Resource is consumed)
+- Unaffected by Magic assists (as no Magic Resource is consumed)
-- Resource Requirement: 0 (No Resource can be used to increase dice)
+- Resource Requirement: 0

+## Governing Core Skill

+A governing core skill is used for instances when a character over exerts themselves with their magic too far or is trying to rapidly regain Magic Resource.

+* Magic that rely on the body to produce Magic Resource (such as Fallen's Fellcraft) use Endurance as their governing core skill.
+* Magic that relies on the mind or spirit to produce Magic Resource (such as Fallen's Runecraft or Miracles) use Willpower as their governing core skill.

 ## Magic Range